| Home | Photography | Diary | Travels | Treks |

 Caption

 Upon reaching the end of the Araucaria Track, I follow one of the firebreak trails continuing along the lake.
 Unlike the track, the firebreak is wildly undulating rising and falling steeply over spurs and gullies.
 Here the fitter walkers and runners venture beyond the bounds of the easy walking tracks.
-The four wheel drive track only driven by the very occasional ranger doing their rounds continues around the lake, clearly marked between the bright green grass growing under the tall open eucalypt forest on either side.
-The constant undulations make the going a little tough.

 Caption